pgstrath/pgstrath.github.io/events/index.md

 ### Weekly Events

-- Postgrads do Lunch, Friday 1230-1330 at our PG Lounge in the Uni's Union.
+- Postgrads do Lunch, Friday 1230-1330 at our PG Lounge in the Student's Union.
 Come, bring your food and join us for our end-of-the-week lunch.
 All members, old and new, are welcome to join.
 You bring the lunch and we supply the cake!

 - [Badminton, Friday 1700-1800](http://www.facebook.com/groups/pgstrathbadminton) at the Uni's CSR (Centre for Sport and Recreation).
 We book one court a week, which is suited for up to 6 people.
 There is a sign up sheet sent out via our weekly email.